jshvarts/MosbyMVP/README.md

-# MosbyMVP
+# Getting Started with Mosby MVP

 [![Build Status](https://travis-ci.org/jshvarts/MosbyMVP.svg?branch=master)](https://travis-ci.org/jshvarts/MosbyMVP)

-This is a work-in-progress project.

-This repo is to explore [Mosby](https://github.com/sockeqwe/mosby/) and [Mosby Conductor plug-in](https://github.com/sockeqwe/mosby-conductor/) implementing MVP pattern.
+This repo is to explore [Mosby](https://github.com/sockeqwe/mosby/) and [Mosby Conductor plugin](https://github.com/sockeqwe/mosby-conductor/) implementing MVP pattern.

 Both Mosby and Conductor have excellent documentation on GitHub and at [Hannes Dorfmann's blog](http://hannesdorfmann.com/mosby/).

 ## Why use a library to implement MVP?

-**Problem:** Model-View-Presenter (MVP) is hard to implement correctly (bug-free).
+Model-View-Presenter (MVP) is hard to implement correctly (bug-free).
 Handling view state is another big challenge.
 There are many different implementations of MVP out there.

-**Solution:** If there is a library that manages MVP wiring and view state so you can concentrate on your app logic and UI, why not check it out?
+If there is a library that manages MVP wiring and view state for you so you can concentrate on your app logic and UI, why not check it out?

 ## Definitions
 * `ViewState` is used to preserve current view data such as loading in progress, data displayed, error displayed, etc. after configuration changes such as device rotation.
 More details at [ViewState](http://hannesdorfmann.com/mosby/viewstate/)
 * LCE describes Loading-Content-Error flow typical of many Android apps where loading indicator (such as `ProgressBar`) is followed by displaying content or error.
+* Delegate Callbacks is a set of interfaces that Mosby uses internally which you are welcome to implement yourself instead of inheriting from base MVP classes.
+For instance, instead of extending `MvpActivity`, implement `MvpDelegateCallback` or instead of extending `MvpViewStateController` implement `MvpViewStateConductorDelegateCallback` and so forth.

 ## Modules in this repo